Anderson Center External Advisory Council

 • Solutions for Patient Safety received $4.3 million from the Center for Medicare & Medicaid Innovation to spread the existing safety programs in the original 8 Ohio hospitals to an additional 25 Phase I early adopter pediatric hospitals across the nation,

-• The Anderson Center helped CCHMC meet our strategic plan goal for employee safety with significant reduction in OSHA recordable injuries, and
+• The Anderson Center helped Cincinnati Children's meet our strategic plan goal for employee safety with significant reduction in OSHA recordable injuries, and

 • We initiated Human factors work with initial effort focusing on monitoring reliability.